SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 1. From Sites listing page, click on a site.

-2. Click ‘Observations’ to find the Observations listing for that site.
+2. Click **Observations** to find the Observations listing for that site.

 3. Select an Observation.
-Click ‘Upload Data’ on the Observation page.
+Click **Upload Data** on the Observation page.
 <img class="my-3" src="/images/observation.png"/>

 4. Select the file type, this will display an example of the expected file format.
-Click ‘Choose File’ and select the data file to upload.
+Click **Choose File** and select the data file to upload.

 	-  CSV format
 	<img class="my-3" src="/images/obs_csv_upload.png"/>